 - Attach the mask or mouthpiece included.

-- Slowly breathe in and out until all the medicine is gone—avoid hyperventilating or taking especially deep breaths.
+- Slowly breathe in & out until all the medicine is gone—avoid hyperventilating or taking especially deep breaths.
 This should take anywhere from five to 15 minutes.
 Make sure you keep the container of medicine upright during the entire treatment.

 How does a nebulizer work?